mcneel/developer.rhino3d.com/content/en/guides/eto/rhino-specific/_index.md

 public static Image ToEto(...);
 ```

-Eto also includes many corresponding ToSD or ToSystemDrawing methods as well should you need to move from Eto to `System.Drawing` types.
+Eto also includes many corresponding ToSD or ToSystemDrawing methods as well should you need to move from `Eto.Forms` types to `System.Drawing` types.

 ``` cs
 public static SizeF ToSD(...);